AUTOMATIC1111/stable-diffusion-webui/README.md

 - Modern localization and hints engine
 - Broad compatibility with existing extensions ecosystem and new extensions manager
 - Built in installer with automatic updates and dependency management
-- Modernized UI (still based on Gradio) with theme support
+- Modernized UI with theme support and number of built-in themes

 ## Backend support